jvalenzuela/atform/doc/source/intro.rst

 :menuselection:`File --> New` menu
 to open a new editor window for creating a script that will be saved to disk.

-Below is a minimal example to illustrate the basic layout of a testgen Python script.
-All examples in this manual are fully-functional, attached to the PDF in the same way as the testgen package, and can be used as initial templates for writing actual test procedures.
+Below is a minimal example to illustrate the basic layout of a |project_name|
+Python script.
+All examples in this manual are fully-functional, attached to the PDF in the same way as the |project_name| package, and can be used as initial templates for writing actual test procedures.

 .. literalinclude:: examples/minimal.py